sztrelcsikzoltan/application-health-checks/README.md

 &nbsp;
 &nbsp;
-Add build date information as a custom AssemblyAttribute
+:arrow_right: Add build date information as a custom AssemblyAttribute
 - define the custom attribute BuildDateAttribute with DateTime property and to retrieve its value, using the GetCustomAttribute extension method (defined in the System.Reflection.CustomAttributeExtension class):
 <p align="left">
   <img src="documentation/24a define BuildDateAttribute.png" alt="Define BuildDateAttribute" title="Define BuildDateAttribute" />